 I believe that we are a nation of immigrants, and that the Hudson Valley and the Catskills benefit from a sensible and compassionate immigration policy.
 I understand that immigrants come to this region to fill important roles in every industry, ranging from the physicians who come to work at rural hospitals to the seasonal workers our farmers rely upon to bring in the harvest.
 How we treat our immigrant population should illustrate our highest ideals of who we are as Americans and New Yorkers.
 I will fight for immigration policies that reflect the character and decency of the people of the Hudson Valley and the Catskills.

 We need to reform the system to account for this harsh reality.
 I will work with healthcare professionals and other experts to enact policies that treat rather than criminalize drug addiction.
 I will fight to increase funding for proven alternatives to incarceration, including treatment programs, drug courts, and mental health courts.
+And I will commit to supporting efforts to exonerate the wrongfully convicted through the use of DNA testing.
 It is time that we face this crisis head on, with empathy, not animus; with ideas, not impulse; and with courage, not politics.

 I am deeply concerned that our democracy has been under assault in recent years.
 A small minority of the super-rich and powerful have sought to control our elections using dark money, massive redistricting efforts, and campaigns to repress voter rights.
 Simultaneously, our President has expressed his contempt for the Constitution both by questioning the role of the Judicial Branch and by lining his pockets with payments from foreign powers in violation of the Emoluments Clause.
 I believe that we need to immediately fight to preserve the integrity of our Democracy, by pushing for reform to address Citizens United, gerrymandering, and the restriction of voters’ rights.
 And unlike President Trump and his hollow promises to “drain the swamp”, I will actually work to eliminate corruption and cronyism in Washington D.C.